jsafrane/kubecon2019na/talk.md

 # Corrupted filesystem on ReadWriteOnce volumes

 ---

-# What happens when a block volume gets mounted on different nodes at the same time?
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover

+# Corrupted filesystem on ReadWriteOnce volumes

 * For longest time Kubernetes did not enforce AccessMode of a volume and leaving this to storage provider.
+--
   1. Lacking no control-plane based fencing mechanism, this can cause file system corruption and some very hard to track errors.
+--
   2. In some cases where Storage Provider did not expect it, it caused instances to freeze or refusing to start on reboot.
+--
 * We implemented control-plane based enforcing of AccessMode for attachable volume types.

 ---
+name: text-slide
+background-image: url(slide_text.png)
+background-size: cover

+# Corrupted filesystem on ReadWriteOnce volumes
-# So problem solved?
+## So problem solved?

 * Not really - not all volume types are attachable.
 * Volume types which are attachable: